ryanflorence/broccoli-dist-es6-module/README.md

 Options
 -------

+- `main` - the entry script to your package, determines which module exports to your global namespace, also the package that is returned in AMD with `require(['your-package-name'])`

-- `packageName` - for named-amd, the name of your package
+- `packageName` - for named-amd, the name of your package `require(['your-package-name'])`;

-- `main` - for named-amd, the script to be returned with `require(['your-package-name'])`;
-- `global` - the global to attach your modules to
+- `global` - the global to attach your `main` module to
-- `imports` - object map of module ids to global variable names

 Notes
 -----

-- This depends on this open pull request, https://github.com/square/es6-module-transpiler/pull/98

 - This uses the `compatFix` option of the es6-module-transpiler which is not necessarily future proof (but without it we couldn't `import jQuery from 'jquery'`).

-- Relative file path imports have to all be named in the `imports` option for the globals build to work until I (or you) write script to do it for us.